MicrosoftDocs/Viva/Viva/glint/coaching-team-conversations.md

 - Section Name - Customize or use the default.

-*Each discussion point below has prepopulated default text or you can customize the header and thought starter, using macro fields if desired.
+*Each of the following slides have prepopulated default text or you can customize the header and thought starter, using macro fields if desired.
 The presentation must include all the slides provided.*

 - Thank You slide
 - High-Level Results slide